mayank1612/namaste-react/README.md

 - useEffect cleanup function does not only run when our component wants to unmount, it also runs right before the execution of the next scheduled effect.
 - The cleanup is commonly used to cancel all subscriptions made and cancel fetch requests
 - Pure js function - They always yield consistent result and does not manipulate non-local state or have any side effects.
 Article: https://www.scaler.com/topics/pure-function-in-javascript/
+- A React component is considered pure if it renders the same output for the same state and props.
+- PureComponent is similar to Component but it skips re-renders for same props and state.
+- However, your component will still re-render if a context that it’s using changes.